Vladas Mikėnas: Soviet citizen

+Legacy and popular culture

+In 2010, Lithuania Post issued a commemorative postage stamp honoring Mikėnas on his 100th birthday anniversary.

+In 2020, a chess variation named after Mikėnas was mentioned in episode five of the Netflix miniseries The Queen's Gambit, highlighting his continued recognition in popular culture.

 Contributions

-The Mikenas Variation of the Modern Benoni, a sharp attacking line (1.d4 Nf6 2.c4 c5 3.d5 e6 4.Nc3 exd5 5.cxd5 d6 6.e4 g6 7.f4 Bg7 8.e5), is named after him.
-He also developed the Flohr-Mikenas Variation of the English Opening; the variation runs 1.c4 Nf6 2.Nc3 e6 3.e4.
+The Mikėnas Variation of the Modern Benoni, a sharp attacking line (1.d4 Nf6 2.c4 c5 3.d5 e6 4.Nc3 exd5 5.cxd5 d6 6.e4 g6 7.f4 Bg7 8.e5), is named after him.
+He also developed the Flohr–Mikėnas Variation of the English Opening; the variation runs 1.c4 Nf6 2.Nc3 e6 3.e4.